elimanzodeleon/tech-stories/README.md

 ## TODO

-- implement like functionality for authenticated users
 - move sorting to home component so that sotires control bar does not rerender on each search
-- prettify app
+- restructure how the users liked stories render on the my stories page
 - make web app responsive to different sized devices